 Explaining it better for your audience will also help you earn a spot in one of the most sought-after Google features: the snippets section.

 Primary or Main Keyword

 It is very important to focus your pillar page content around a single keyword phrase.
-Be sure to use it in the title, meta description, URL, subheadings and at least a couple of times throughout the body of the article.
+Be sure to use it in the title, meta description, URL, subheadings, and at least a couple of times throughout the body of the article.

 You have to link to other top-performing pages on your website.
 These links should lead viewers to a page where they can access more in-depth information about a specific topic.

 It is also helpful to link to trustworthy pages outside your website.
 This improves your credibility both to viewers and search engines.
 It also helps validate your claims.
-For example, if your pillar page talks about heart diseases, you can link to recent statistics from the Centers for Disease Control and Prevention.
+For example, if your pillar page talks about heart disease, you can link to recent statistics from the Centers for Disease Control and Prevention.